spiderspace/mutable/README.md

 [`fastMutable`](src/lib/fastMutable.ts).
 The solutions (and this document) are a WIP and I could use some help and feedback.
-The stores' code is trivial, but there's a bunch of details to think through, and the main goal of this repo is to explore patterns with the `immutable` option.
+The stores' code is trivial, but there's a bunch of details to think through, and the main goal of this repo is to better understand the subtleties of the `immutable` option.

 The code is deployed to [spiderspace.github.io/mutable](https://spiderspace.github.io/mutable).